hsuanchunlin/hsuanchunlin.github.io/_posts/2024-01-07-DataFramefileImporter.md

 date:   2024-01-07 00:00:42 +0530
 categories: Swift SwiftUI iOS macOS
 ---
+Handling CSV files in Swift can be a straightforward process with the help of TabularData.
+This framework provides a simple and efficient way to read and write CSV files.
+With TabularData, you can easily load and save CSV files with fileImporter and fileExporter.
+Here is how I set them up.

 # FileImporter
 When performing fileImporter, make sure the loading function is between if **url.startAccessingSecurityScopedResource()** and **url.stopAccessingSecurityScopedResource()** to make sure the program can access the file.